 SW: Graduate students make particularly unique contributions to research – they are fearless and willing to take on challenging projects, and bring youthful energy to the research enterprise.

 In essence, education and training has always been at the heart of the St. Jude mission.
-Postdoctoral fellows, clinical fellows and students who come to St. Jude from affiliated universities make crucial contributions to our work each and every day.
-To now be able to formally train a new cohort of St. Jude graduate students and have the freedom to fashion their development is something that I and our graduate faculty are eagerly anticipating.
+Postdoctoral fellows, clinical fellows and students who come to St. Jude from affiliated universities have always made crucial contributions to our work each and every day.
+To now be able to formally train cohorts of St. Jude graduate students and have the freedom to fashion their development is something that I and our graduate faculty are very excited about.

 How did the students feel about joining a new program?

-SW: Everyone at St. Jude should appreciate that the students’ decision to join our brand new school was unbelievably brave and daring.
+SW: Everyone at St. Jude should appreciate that when the school first opened its doors last year, the students’ decision to join our brand new program was unbelievably brave and daring.
 They are all gifted and accomplished, and could have joined any of the outstanding graduate schools throughout the US.
-However, we are precisely seeking these types of brave and daring students and will continue to do so.
+However, we are precisely seeking these types of brave and daring students and have continued to do so.
+The students in our second incoming class are just as impressive.

 We are keenly aware of the trust that the students have placed in our graduate faculty and staff.
-And we are all part of this journey - their suggestions and ideas are important to us as the school continues to grow.
+And we are all part of this journey - their suggestions and ideas have represented invaluable feedback to us as the school continues to grow.
+I am happy to say that our inaugural class reports that they had an incredible first year, and the translational and clinical aspects of the program have given them a truly unique perspective on doing science.

 How is the school connected to St. Jude Children’s Research Hospital?